10Trade JournalPro

 The cards show your key performance numbers:

 - Total P/L — your combined profit or loss across all trades.
 Green means profit, red means loss.
+The label and value flip to Realized P/L when you switch the Earned mode toggle (see below).
+A subline always shows the opposite-mode value so you see both numbers in context.

 - Premium Collected — total option premium you've earned from selling puts and calls, after fees.
+Cash-basis — includes credits sitting on still-open contracts.

 - Win Rate — percentage of closed trades that made money.